 Bhagwant Mann.
 Photo:ANI

-Notably, Mann has invited Delhi Chief Minister and AAP national convenor Arvind Kejriwal to the oath-taking ceremony.
+Mann has invited Delhi Chief Minister and AAP national convenor Arvind Kejriwal to the oath-taking ceremony.
 According to AAP sources, apart from Kejriwal, no other Chief Minister of any state will be present in the swearing-in of Bhagwant Mann.

 Similarly, no Union Minister or any big leader of the national level has been invited for this oath-taking ceremony.
 Only AAP leaders and local leaders of Punjab will be present at the swearing-in ceremony.

 Sources said current caretaker Chief Minister Charanjit Singh Channi has also not been invited to the swearing-in ceremony of Mann.
 However, all 117 MLAs have been invited to the ceremony.
 Further, the family and people close to Bhagwant Mann have been invited.
 These include several artists associated with Punjab.

 Meanwhile, an area of nearly 100 acres is being used for the ceremony in Khatkar Kalan in Shaheed Bhagat Singh (SBS) Nagar district on March 16.
 Speaking to ANI, A Venu Prasad, Additional Chief Secretary to Punjab Government, said four-five lakh people are expected to attend the event.

 "A seating arrangement for 1 lakh people has been done.
 More seats are being placed.
 The venue will be of 100 acres area--50 acres for the main event and 50 acres for parking," he said.
 He also said that a travel advisory will be issued for the day for the general public in view of the ceremony.

 On the security of the event, he said, 8,000 to 10,000 police personnel will be deployed.
 "DGP has said that more security personnel will be provided if needed," Sarangal added.

 "As per protocol, three stages will be set up.
 There would be a total of eight parking places - divided into different sectors," he said.